MicrosoftDocs/bot-docs/articles/javascript/bot-builder-javascript-quickstart.md

 ## Explore code

-When you open your newly created bot folder, you will see `app.js` file.
-This file contains an Echo bot code, npm packages that were installed for you, a server which is created using restify that will listen on port 3978, an adapter that can be left blank for this example and conversation state middleware.
+When you open your newly created bot folder, you will see an `app.js` file.
+This `app.js` file will contain all the code needed to run a bot app.
+This file contains an echo bot that will echo back whatever you input as well as increment a counter.

 In the following code, conversation state middleware uses in-memory storage.
 It reads and writes the state object to storage.
 The count variable keeps track of the number of messages sent to the bot.
 You can use a similar technique to maintain state in between turns.